irods/irods/docs/manual/architecture.md

 For other coordinating resource types, rebalance can be defined as appropriate.
 For coordinating resources with no concept of "balanced", the rebalance operation is a "no op" and performs no work.

+### Reliability

+By default, a storage resource will be used until it throws an error due to having no free space remaining.
+You can prevent this hard stop with iRODS rules that may do some checking ahead of time.

+When a storage resource receives a 'create' operation, the resource will vote zero (0) if there is not enough available free space for the incoming write request.
+With this vote of zero, the storage resource's parent coordinating resource will not consider that storage resource eligible for writing.
+If there is no parent coordinating resource then the error will propagate back to the client.

+If a vote of zero is encountered when writing to a random or round robin coordinating resource, the next child resource will be chosen until either no children are left or a successful vote has been discovered.

+If a vote of zero is encountered when writing to a replication coordinating resource, the child resource that voted zero (because of a full disk) will simply not receive a replica and an error will be reported (due to the policy of a replication resource to write to all of its children).

 ## Pluggable Authentication

 The authentication methods are now contained in plugins.
 By default, similar to iRODS 3.3 and prior, iRODS comes with native iRODS challenge/response (password) enabled.
 However, enabling an additional authentication mechanism is as simple as adding a file to the proper directory.
 The server does not need to be restarted.